fgonza2/module11/README.md

 ## Getting to work ...

-All of the main code is on this `Jupyter Notebook`.
-The code illustrates the steps taken to perform the analysis.
+All of the main code is on this [Jupyter Notebook](https://github.com/fgonza2/module11/blob/main/car_sales_analysis.ipynb)   The code illustrates the steps taken to perform the analysis.

-As mentioned above the business understanding requires that we model our data and analyze it properly in order to reach conclusions and present the `final report` to the customer so they can make use of it and fine-tune their inventory which is the practical objective at the end of the day.
+As mentioned above the business understanding requires that we model our data and analyze it properly in order to reach conclusions and present the [customer report](https://github.com/fgonza2/module11/blob/main/customer%20report.md) to the customer so they can make use of it and fine-tune their inventory which is the practical objective at the end of the day.

 The recommendation is to open the Jupyter notebook linked above and walk through each section in order to follow the steps performed in the analysis with their proper explanation as per the CRISP-DM approach that was described above.